blckbeans/222427962-WebApp/README.md

-- 👋 Hi, I’m @beans
+- 👋 Hi, I’m Blair
-- 👀 I’m interested in reading novels
+- 👀 I’m interested in reading e-books
 - 🌱 I’m currently learning how to github
 - 💞️ I’m looking to collaborate on something in the far future
-- 📫 How to reach me is n/a
+- 📫 How to reach me is through my email: Abansanblair@gmail.com
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: Poops are sometimes used for luxury delicacies